New Year's Eve television broadcast in Spain: Process

 The transmission of the bells usually starts at 23:40 - on Antena 3 and Telecinco taking over from a New Year's music show beforehand - and presenters will fill the time with light entertainment.

 At 23:59:32, a ball will drop while a carillon sounds.
 After that, at 23:49:42, four cycles of two bells sound (in Spanish referred to as the cuartos, "fourths").
 It is relatively common for the presenter of the broadcast to remind the audience that the cuartos are not part of the New Year bells and do not herald the arrival of the new year.
 There is an interval of four seconds in between each.

 After the final cuarto, there is a 4-second pause before the twelve bells sound, with one grape being eaten for each.
 Most channels will load comedy graphics for each one relating to their sponsor, which usually changes once the twelve bells are complete to reveal "Feliz año ?+ year".

 An experiment in 2017/18, following an agreement between the Autonomous Communities of Madrid and the Canary Islands saw the broadcast done twice from the Puerta del Sol for the first time, as the Canary Islands are one hour behind mainland Spain, using the Canary Islands' time zone.
 Since 1983/84, broadcasters had done an extra programme for the Canaries, however this was the first time that the Canary Islands' time zone was represented on the mainland.
 Since 2018/19, the traditional method has been used.

 Until 1990/91, the commentary on TVE had been done by voiceover only, including by Matías Prats Cañete for many years.
 Antena 3's test transmission in 1989/90 saw Mayra Gómez Kemp become the first presenter to host the bells in vision.
 TVE followed suit from 1990/91, with comedy duo Martes y Trece being the first to run the show on TVE, and Laura Valenzuela being the first to do so on Telecinco.

+Carmen Sevilla and Carlos Sobera are the only TV personalities to have hosted the bells on all three major networks.
+Since Cuatro now simulcasts Telecinco's coverage, Sobera is the only one to have hosted them on four different channels.